 The trustees are responsible for the maintenance and integrity of the corporate and financial information included on the charitable company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of accounts may differ from legislation in other jurisdictions.

-Approved by order of the members of the board of trustees on 10 December 2018 and signed on its behalf by:
+Approved by order of the board of trustees on 15 December 2017 and signed on its behalf by: